jarrodwhitley/toggle-wpadminbar/README.md

 For mobile screen widths the "Hide Adminbar" button become an eye-slash icon.
 You can hide the menu with this button, but to see then admin bar again you'll need to reload.

 ## Notes
 This is a very alpha plugin.
-You may need to make adjustments to make this work for you theme.
-Please do not put this on your website if you're not familiar with jQuery.
+You may need to make adjustments to make this work for your theme.
+Please do not put this on your website if you're unfamiliar with jQuery.